-Charlotte Cake is a beautiful dessert that’s perfect for summer days.
+Charlotte Cake is a beautiful dessert that’s perfect for holidays.
 But don’t let its looks intimidate you, it’s quite easy to make.
 Use a ribbon of your favorite color and wrap around the ladyfingers, which will make this cake more lovely and festive with the addition of berries.
 This can make about 8 to 10 servings.

 I was on my way home from grocery shopping when I passed this new bakery shop close to my home.
 Just out of curiosity, I stopped by and just browse what they have when this gorgeous looking cake caught my attention.
 I bought a slice just to try it and needless to say, I was hooked.